vitalitylearning2021/basicModelsTensorFlow/index.md

 clusterCenters = kmeans.cluster_centers()
 ```

-Once completed the training loop, a list of labels corresponding to the clusters to which each dataset element belongs is built up by
+Once completed the training loop, a list of labels corresponding to the clusters to which each dataset element belongs to is built up by

 ``` python
 for i, point in enumerate(points):